Summary for Argiope bruennichi (Araneae)

 Distribution

-The spider was first recorded in Britain in 1922 at Rye, East Sussex (Locket & Millidge 1951) and for many years, seemed to be restricted to a few areas close to the south coast in Sussex, Kent, Hampshire and Dorset.
-Since the 1970s, evidence suggests that the spider has increased its range, spreading inland from a number of its coastal locations.
+The spider was first recorded in Britain in 1922 at Rye, East Sussex (Locket & Millidge 1951) and for many years seemed to be restricted to a few areas close to the south coast in Sussex, Kent, Hampshire and Dorset.
+Since the 1970s the spider has increased its range, spreading inland from a number of its coastal locations.
 The spider is well established in Dorset (Merrett 1979) and records from as far back as 1965 in East Cornwall have come to light (Smithers 1992).
 A record from Derbyshire (Dobson 1996) was assumed to be an accidental import, but in 1997 the spider turned up both in the very south and north of Essex (Ruffell 1997).
-There are now records from Surrey (Baldock 1998), Wiltshire (M. Askins, pers. comm.) and the spider is widespread in the East Thames Corridor (Harvey 2000).
+There were then records from Surrey (Baldock 1998), Wiltshire (M. Askins, pers. comm.) and the spider is widespread in the East Thames Corridor (Harvey 2000).
 Remarkably, P. Harvey has been given details of a sighting near Bexley, north Kent in 1965 confirmed by a photograph.
-There is a strong implication that the present distribution in the West Country and north Kent originates from nuclei dating at least this far back.
+There is a strong implication that the populations in the West Country and north Kent originate from nuclei dating at least this far back.
 Harvey (1999; 2000) and Smithers (2000) have provided distribution maps showing the spread of the spider.
 It is widespread in western Europe (Merrett 1990).

 Habitat and ecology